Fellowship Program

 • Special Project Assistants

-These experiences enhance their credibility and confidence, and serve as the foundation for success in their future careers.
+These experiences enhance credibility and confidence, forming a strong foundation for future career success.

 Benefits